agnieszka-web/kickstarter_analysis/Written_Report.md

 ### Outcomes based on Launch Date
 For the analysis for the Theater outcomes based on launch date we can notice that the most successful months were May and June.
 The slowest month for the campaign was December.
 There were 839 successful campaigns, 493 failed campaigns and 37 canceled campaigns, for a total of 1369 campaigns.

-- What can you conclude about the Outcomes based on Goals?

 ### Outcomes based on Goals
 The goal dollar amount ranges range from less then $1000 to more then $50000.